asdfghjkxd/JavaReferences/README.md

     Code point count: 2
     Compare to: 83
     Compare to (ignore case): 115
-    Concat strings: This is a normal String
+    Concat strings: This is a normal StringXX
     Copy String: ABC
     Ends with: true
     Starts with: true